Paperized/ChonkyNumber/README.md

 # ChonkyNumber
-c++ easy to use integer arbitrary-precision arithmetic
+c++ easy to use big number class for arbitrary-precision arithmetic